 Primary Industries Scholarships – click here

-There are FOUR main Career events in 2016 and these include:
+There are FOUR main Career events and these include:

 ‘Future me’ Careers Conference is held for senior students (Y.12/13) from Colleges in the Wairarapa.
 This event is organised by the Career advisers in the region with the assistance of Wairarapa REAP.
 This day is of most benefit to students who are looking at going into the job market, or those who are unsure about their future career path and are not intending to pursue a university qualification.